Kessel scores winner as Penguins beat Senators to even series

 They attack by staying back and blocking the middle.

-They don’t practice and now don’t even have morning skates.
+They don’t practise and now don’t even have morning skates.

-Their most formidable offensive weapon is a…defenceman.
+Their most formidable offensive weapon is a … defenceman.

-And that star player, who is also their captain, is already golfing – despite his team being in Eastern Conference final against the defending Stanley Cup champions.
+And that star player, who is also their captain, is already golfing – despite his team being in the Eastern Conference final against the defending Stanley Cup champions.

 “Not great,” Karlsson said of his Sunday round.

-And “not great” on Monday, either, as the Senators fell 1-0 in Game 2.
+And “not great” on Monday, either, as the Senators fell 1-0.

-It appeared the game was headed again for overtime, only to come to an abrupt end when Pittsburgh forward Phil Kessel came over the blueline took a shot that was blocked but shot again successfully to give the Penguins the victory.
+It appeared the game was headed again for overtime, only to come to an abrupt end when Pittsburgh forward Phil Kessel came over the blueline, took a shot that was blocked but shot again successfully to give the Penguins the victory.

-The series now tied at one game apiece, it will move to Ottawa for Game 3 on Wednesday.
+The series, now tied at one game apiece, will move to Ottawa for Game 3 on Wednesday.

-Ottawa head coach Guy Boucher had said before the game that they didn’t want to give up two-on-one rushes or breakaways.
+Ottawa head coach Guy Boucher said before the game that they didn’t want to give up two-on-one rushes or breakaways.
 “Those are the freebies that will kill you,” he said.

-Instead, the winning goal came off what appeared to be but another routine block by the solid Ottawa defence.
+Instead, the winning goal came off what appeared to be another routine block by the solid Ottawa defence.

 Game 2 was certainly far more exciting than the opening game in this series, won 2-1 in overtime by the Senators.
-That tensions were high was illustrated magnificently early in the second period, with still no score, Pittsburgh’s scoring stars Sidney Crosby, Evgeni Malkin and Kessel got into a nasty shouting match on the bench.
+That tensions were high was illustrated magnificently early in the second period, with still no score, when Pittsburgh scoring stars Sidney Crosby, Evgeni Malkin and Kessel got into a nasty shouting match on the bench.

-No one knows what was said; no one needs it spelled out.
+No one knows what was said.
+No one needs it spelled out.

-Malkin had the first chance of the game when the big Russian got in alone on Ottawa goaltender Craig Anderson in the opening moments, but Anderson, who has been superb all playoffs, easily turned the scoring attempt away.
+Malkin had the first chance of the game when the big Russian got in alone on Ottawa goaltender Craig Anderson in the opening moments.
+But Anderson, who has been superb in the playoffs, easily turned the scoring attempt away.

 Compared to Saturday’s match, this one was high-spirited, faster and at times chaotic, with far more superior scoring chances.

-It was also more physical, with Senators defenceman Dion Phaneuf crushing Pittsburg forward Bryan Rust as Rust came across the Ottawa blueline early in the opening period.
+It was also more physical, with Senators defenceman Dion Phaneuf crushing Pittsburgh forward Bryan Rust as Rust came across the Ottawa blueline early in the opening period.
 The clean, open-ice check left Rust scrambling just to get back to the bench.
-He immediately went to the Pittsburgh dressingroom.
-Rust’s place on the Sidney Crosby line was taken by speedy Conor Sheary.
+He immediately went to the dressing room, and his place on Crosby’s line was taken by speedy Conor Sheary.

-Another Penguin, defenceman Justin Schultz also left the ice after a hard check against the boards from Ottawa’s Mike Hoffman.
+Another Penguin, defenceman Justin Schultz, also left the ice after a hard check against the boards from Ottawa’s Mike Hoffman.
 Neither Rust nor Schultz returned for the second period.

 Ottawa lucked into a man advantage early courtesy of a crowd-displeasing trip called on Sheary.
-The Ottawa power play, coming into this match running at a 0-16 pace over the past five playoff matches, was dreadful right up until Marc Stone had a point-blank chance but Stone could not put the puck past the quick pad of Marc-Andre Fleury.
+The Ottawa power play, coming into this match running at a 0-16 pace over the past five games, was dreadful right up until Mark Stone had a point-blank chance, but he could not put the puck past the quick pad of Marc-André Fleury.

 Fleury came into Game 2 with a 3-1 record in games that followed a playoff loss.
 The Penguins also had history on their side, having gone 27-12 in previous Game 2s played at home, including the previous five in a row.